Magic square: Enumeration of magic squares

 The number of distinct normal magic squares rapidly increases for higher orders.

 The 880 magic squares of order 4 are displayed on 255 magic tori of order 4 and the 275,305,224 squares of order 5 are displayed on 251,449,712 magic tori of order 5.
-The number of magic tori and distinct normal squares is not yet known for any higher order.
+The numbers of magic tori and distinct normal squares are not yet known for orders beyond 5 and 6, respectively.

 Algorithms tend to only generate magic squares of a certain type or classification, making counting all possible magic squares quite difficult.
 Since traditional counting methods have proven unsuccessful, statistical analysis using the Monte Carlo method has been applied.
 The basic principle applied to magic squares is to randomly generate n × n matrices of elements 1 to n2 and check if the result is a magic square.
 The probability that a randomly generated matrix of numbers is a magic square is then used to approximate the number of magic squares.

 More intricate versions of the Monte Carlo method, such as the exchange Monte Carlo, and Monte Carlo backtracking have produced even more accurate estimations.
 Using these methods it has been shown that the probability of magic squares decreases rapidly as n increases.
 Using fitting functions give the curves seen to the right.